 In general, Kansas does not require bills of sale, title assignments, and applications to be notarized.
-However, it has the right to request notarization in “unusual circumstances,” such as if document information is incomplete or questionable.
+However, the state has the right to request notarization in “unusual circumstances,” such as if document information is incomplete or questionable.

-Kansas’ director of taxation calculates the tax based on fair market value if the selling price of the vehicle is unknown or the price listed is not representative of the fair market value of the vehicle.
+Kansas’ director of taxation calculates the sales tax based on the fair market value if the selling price of the vehicle is unknown or if the price listed is not representative of the vehicle’s fair market value.

 - Proof of insurance